Precinct Committee Persons, or PCPs, are the lifeblood of the party.

 Find your precinct here and contact us if you’d like to meet your neighborhood PCPs! [coming soon]

-February 1st is the first day Precinct Committee Person candidates can file.
+The first day Precinct Committee Person candidates can file will be in February 2020.
 It usually only takes 3 votes to win as most precincts will have uncontested vacancies.

 You must complete, sign, and submit form SEL105, Candidate Filing – Precinct Committee Person (PDF).
 Bring that form to our next monthly meeting and we’ll turn it in for you.
 You can also take it directly to the County Clerk’s office, but please let us know that you are running!